nevpit/casiquiare/README.md

 GeoTIFF file using a provided rasterio profile so the CRS and transform are preserved.

+Use `save_snippets` to crop 256 × 256 PNG images around features returned
+by `detect_shapes` for quick visual inspection.

 ## Optional dependencies

 Some advanced features, such as generating hillshades and local relief models,